Adam Wainwright: As an actor

 With longtime aspirations to host an episode of Saturday Night Live, Wainwright made his film debut in the 2016 comedy-drama Proximity, directed by Dan Steadman and filmed in the St. Louis area.
 The majority of the work done was completed in 2015, after the opportunity presented to Wainwright due in part to the Achilles tendon injury he had suffered early in the season.

 Broadcasting

-Adam Wainwright made his national TV broadcasting debut on October 6, 2020, calling the 2020 NLDS with the Miami Marlins facing the Atlanta Braves on Fox Sports 1 with Adam Amin and A. J. Pierzynski.
+Adam Wainwright made his national TV broadcasting debut on October 6, 2020, calling the 2020 NLDS between the Miami Marlins and Atlanta Braves on Fox Sports 1 along with Adam Amin and former teammate A. J. Pierzynski.
+The trio worked together for the 2021 ALDS between the Astros and the Chicago White Sox and again in the 2023 ALDS between the Houston Astros and Minnesota Twins.
+Prior to the 2024 MLB season, Wainwright was hired as a full time color commentator for Fox Sports.

+Musician

+On March 30, 2023, Wainwright surprised his teammates by performing the national anthem prior to the Cardinals' home opener against the Toronto Blue Jays.
+After he accomplished his musical goal, he nervously admitted, "I didn't mess the words up."
+Wainwright aspires to be a country music singer after his baseball career concludes; he held a concert in Springfield, Illinois, in January 2023 for approximately 500 fans.

+Wainwright has released three singles and one full-length album, Hey Y'all.
+It which was originally scheduled to be released on March 9, 2024 when he made his Grand Ole Opry debut, but was officially released on April 5, 2024.

+Politics

+In May 2025, Public Policy Polling, a polling firm affiliated with the Democratic Party, ran a poll in Missouri's 2nd congressional district gauging voters' interest in Wainwright relative to incumbent Republican Representative Ann Wagner, suggesting he was being recruited to run in the 2026 United States House of Representatives elections.

 Personal life

 Wainwright married his high school sweetheart, Jenny Curry, in 2004.
 In a quirk of fate, he was in the midst of proposing to Curry in December 2003, when a telephone call interrupted him to inform him he'd been traded from the Braves to the Cardinals.
 Jenny holds a degree in interior design from Georgia Southern University.
 In the off-season, the Wainwrights reside on St. Simons Island, Georgia, with their four daughters and a son, whom they adopted in 2019.
 Wainwright has openly expressed his Christian faith, and is active in the Fellowship of Christian Athletes.